• U.S.A. Pre-Fabricated Steel Buildings

 Aircraft Hangars

-Designing Your Metal Aircraft Hangars
+Designing Your Aircraft Hangar

 To design a metal building coordination is needed to get the correct code and loads on the building to ensure it is engineered correctly.
 Coordination is also needed to get the anchor bolt reactions correct so that the foundation is formed with the least amount of concrete for the intended use of the metal building.